wix-incubator/wix-cli-docs/guides/workflow/testing.md

 # Testing

-Testing is essential for creating and maintaining your application code.
-With Wix CLI, you can easily use popular tools like Jest and Vitest for component tests.
+Testing is essential for creating and maintaining your app code.
+With the Wix CLI, you can easily use popular tools like [Jest](https://jestjs.io/) and [Vitest](https://vitest.dev/) for component tests.

 These testing frameworks let you define expected behaviors for your code in different scenarios and then compare them with the actual outcomes.

-In the sections below, we'll show you how to set up specific testing frameworks with Wix CLI.
+In the sections below, you can see how to set up specific testing frameworks with the Wix CLI.

 ## Vitest

-Vitest is a blazing fast unit test framework powered by Vite ([Learn more about Vitest](https://vitest.dev/guide/why.html)).
+[Vitest](https://vitest.dev/) is a blazing fast unit test framework powered by Vite.

 Following Vitest's [getting started guide](https://vitest.dev/guide/), you can start by installing Vitest: